joelsiks/admirals/README.md

 Although the game engine mainly supports Windows and likely works best there, the engine can be built on Linux due to the portability of the project's dependencies.

 You will need to meet the prerequisites listed [here](#prerequisites).
-Otherwise, the instructions are very similar to thise listen for [Windows](#building-on-windows-using-msys2).
+Otherwise, the instructions are very similar to those listed for [Windows](#building-on-windows-using-msys2).

 # Styling